 #6: Chicken soup with noodles, dandelion salad with eggs and bacon and sour cherry topped cookies for dessert

 Next up was a lighter lunch day, starting with my mother’s chicken soup from the freezer and homemade noodles (but not by me).
 Then we had dandelion salad with hard-boiled eggs, bacon, pumpkin seed oil and apple cider vinegar.
 If you’ve never tried dandelion salad or pumpkin seed oil I really recommend it!
 Dandelion leaves are best picked in the spring, when they’re still small and tender, with a less biter taste.
-It’s pretty popular in Slovenia and central Europe and dandelion picking is a common family activity here.
+It’s pretty popular in Slovenia and central Europe and dandelion picking is a common family activity here – some more ideas on how to eat dandelion here.
 Much like radicchio or endive, dandelion leaves are a bit tougher, so you need to add something warm to soften them up for your salad, but they’re pretty filling and very healthy.
 We usually make it with still hot hard-boiled eggs and/or fried pieces of bacon, but you can also just heat up the oil and vinegar a bit (make sure you don’t boil the oil though).
 For dessert we had Domaćica chocolate cookies with hot sour cherries from a can, because we were out of ice cream.

 #7: Chicken paprikash stew with couscous, oven-baked pumpkins and cucumber salad